Eckohaus/Angular_Momentum_Reaction_Engine/ReadMe.md

 ### Unit_Currency (Differential_Inversions)

 A tool useful for describing the current state of transaction potential, when transacting between two countries.
-It's very important to understand, when usuing this tool, you are visualizing vacuum potentials, which equate to attenuation spikes.
-Also known as wave 6.
+It's very important to understand when using this tool, you are visualizing a vacuum potentials.
+Which equates to attenuation within a particular spectrum..
 The calculation sheet uses currency differentials to incorporate the variance within a Lambda field equation.
 To use the tool ;

 INPUT :